ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Miscellaneous/Scrolling platformer.md

 ```
 change [y  v] by (speed y::custom)
 ```

 and the put the Position call block right after it:
 ```
 Position (at screen x and y)::custom
 ```

-in the platform loop, instead of
+In the platform loop, instead of
 ```
 change y by (1)
 ```